gc222/Uber-Data-Analytics/README.md

 # Uber Data Analytics | Data Engineering GCP Project

 ## Introduction
 This project showcases an end-to-end data engineering and analytics pipeline built using Uber trip data.
-The goal is to ingest raw trip records, perform transformations and data modelling, and surface business and operational insights via visualisations.
-The project leverages a modern data engineering stack including GCP services and tools, demonstrating core data engineering concepts including ingestion, transformation, modelling, and analytics delivery.
+The goal is to ingest raw trip records, performing transformations and data modelling, and surface business and operational insights via interactive visualisations.
+The project focuses on applying core data engineering principles across the data lifecycle, including cloud-based ingestion, data processing, dimensional modelling, and analytics delivery, using a modern stack of Google Cloud Platform (GCP) services and tools.

 ## Data Pipeline Architecture
 ![Data Pipeline Architecture](https://github.com/gc222/Uber-Data-Analytics/blob/main/architecture.jpg)

 1. **Data Ingestion and Storage**
-   - The trip records data is stored in Google Cloud Storage serving as the staging area for the raw unprocessed data.
+   - Raw trip records data is ingested and stored into Google Cloud Storage which serves as the staging area for unprocessed data.

 2. **Data Processing**
-   - To process the data, a data pipeline tool called Mage is used to create and execute the ETL scripts where it will be ready for performing analysis.
+   - Mage is used as the data orchestration and processing tool implement and execute the ETL workflows.
-   - Google Compute Engine provides scalable and high-performance virtual machines to create and host Mage without needing physical hardware.
+   - The Mage environment is hosted on Google Compute Engine (GCE), providing scalable and high-performance virtual machines to run the pipelines without requiring on-premise infrastructure.

 3. **Data Warehouse and Analytics**
-   - Google BigQuery is a data warehouse platform to store the processed the data and perform queries and analysis.
+   - Google BigQuery is a data warehouse platform to store the processed the data.
+BigQuery enables fast, scalable SQL-based querying and supports analytical workloads across large datasets.

 4. **Data Visualisation**
-   - The final component is Looker Studio for developing an interactive MI / Operations dashboard that delivers business-value insights to stakeholders.
+   - The final component is Looker Studio to build an interactive Management Information (MI) / Operational dashboard, enabling up-to-date reportin and the delivery of actionable business insights to stakeholders.

 ## Technology Stack